SamDeiSam/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ## Description
 In this project, we link two amazing worlds: Databases and Python!

-In the first part, we use the module MySQLdb to connect to a MySQL database and execute your SQL queries.
+In the first part, we use the module MySQLdb to connect to a MySQL database and execute SQL queries.

 In the second part, we use the module SQLAlchemysed.